mathewlowry/myhub-gpt/AI4Communities post.md

 ### Conclusions
 ### *... section to be rewritten(?)*

-Looking back over this post, I can see that it’s been skewed by my greater familiarity with the Fediverse than Bluesky or Nostr.
-I’m not an expert in social protocols — it’s quite possible that the latter, more modern protocols already support everything I’m hoping to see, while ActivityPub never will.
+*Looking back over this post, I can see that it’s heavily influenced by my greater familiarity with the Fediverse than Bluesky or Nostr.
+It’s quite possible that the latter, more modern protocols already support everything I want to see built, or that ActivityPub never will, or that these ideas are simply unimplementable on all three.*

+*Stil needed:*

+* *reality check from bluseky and Nostr perspectives*
+* *a better visualisation of how this would look*
+* *better explanation of how communities "buy" AI services but
+	* *still own the resulting model*
+	* ***and** monetise the training data*
+	* ***without** sharing any personally identifiable data with anyone*
+	* *how the AI service provider is more of a hosting provider that provides useful services on top of the community-owned model*

 ---